pytest-dev/pytest-bdd/README.rst

     Feature: Docstring

       Scenario: Step with docstrings
+        Given some steps will have docstrings

-        Given a step has a docstring
+        Then a step has a docstring
         """
-        This is a given docstring
+        This is a docstring
         on two lines
         """

-        When a step provides a docstring with lower indentation
+        And a step provides a docstring with lower indentation
         """
     This is a when docstring
         """

         And this step has no docstring

-        Then this step has a greater indentation
+        And this step has a greater indentation
         """
-            This is a then docstring
+            This is a docstring
         """

         And this step has no docstring

 .. code-block:: python

-        from pytest_bdd import given, when, then
+        from pytest_bdd import given, then

+        @given("some steps will have docstrings")
+        def _():
+            pass

-        @given("a step has a docstring")
+        @then("a step has a docstring")
         def _(docstring):
             assert docstring == "This is a given docstring\non two lines"

-        @when("a step provides a docstring with lower indentation") def _(docstring):
+        @then("a step provides a docstring with lower indentation") def _(docstring):
-            print(docstring)
+            assert docstring == "This is a when docstring"

         @then("this step has a greater indentation")
         def _(docstring):
-            print(docstring)
+            assert docstring == "This is a when docstring"

         @then("this step has no docstring")
         def _():
             pass

-..
-NOTE::   The docstring argument can only be used for steps that have an associated docstring.
+.. note::   The ``docstring`` argument can only be used for steps that have an associated docstring.
             Otherwise, an error will be thrown.

 Organizing your scenarios